 The EEOC has attempted to ensure that employers stay in compliance with the dictates of Title VII by providing certain guidelines.
 The latest set of guidelines, released in 2012, give clarity to the issue of illegal arrest and conviction records.

 However, this isn’t the first time the EEOC has addressed this issue.
-Arrest and conviction records exclusion has come up in a number of ways involving unfair discrimination in the workplace.
+Arrest and conviction records exclusion has come up in a number of ways involving unfair discrimination in the workplace and misdemeanors preventing employment.
 Thus the EEOC has identified it in earlier documents a well as policy manuals as a significant barrier the agency would like to address concerning race and color discrimination.

-The enforcement guidelines themselves emphasize that there is no Title VII prohibition against having a criminal record or against an employer’s use of criminal record history.
+The enforcement guidelines themselves emphasize that there is no Title VII prohibition against having a criminal record or against an employer’s use of criminal record history in pre-employment screening.
 However, an employee who believes he or she was adversely affected by criminal record exclusion could bring a claim under Title VII if that exclusion was based on race, color, national origin, age, sex, religion or disability – the protected categories of Title VII.

 The EEOC has a keen interest in providing policy and guidelines on the subject since it is the central enforcer of Title VII of the Civil Rights Act.